python - A simple database inner join using django -

 i loath use custom sql, because defeat purpose of using django's orm in first place.

-you want use django's orm, want diametrically opposed that, ie accessing cost x.cost
+you want use django's orm, want diametrically opposed that, ie accessing cost x.cost.

-attribute on appcosts model, not costs one. if it's bothering you, could add property
+django not let that, since breaks object model. cost attribute on appcosts model, not costs one. if it's bothering you, could add property on costs returns self.appcosts.cost, want long don't try use in queries.

 Comments